 About our research

 We are interested in the application of nonlinear dynamics, pattern formation, and stochastic processes, to problems in biology.
 Much of ourwork revolves around the application of these methods to understand the mechanisms that underlie cardiac arrhythmias.
 Recently, we have been working on some aspects of spreading in biological networks.
+We are also developing models for subcellular signaling relevant to the remodeling of the heart.

 Past lab members